Sedeniono/VSDoxyHighlighter/README.md

 Moreover, cross references to other webpages and commands are also preserved as clickable hyperlinks.
 Remark: The clickable hyperlinks are not included in the tooltips shown in the IntelliSense autocomplete box because Visual Studio does not support hyperlinks there.

-As for the other features, the quick info will only appear in comment types (`/*`, `/**`, etc.) that have been enabled in the VSDoxyHighlighter options.
+As for the other features, the quick info tooltip will only appear in comment types (`/*`, `/**`, etc.) that have been enabled in the VSDoxyHighlighter options.
 This feature can be disabled in the VSDoxyHighlighter options.